-Discovery of the first high-quality genome of quinoa, published this week in Nature, could help create healthier, tastier varieties of this protein-packed ‘superfood.’
+Discovery of the first high-quality genome of quinoa, published in Nature, could help create healthier, tastier varieties of this protein-packed ‘superfood.’

 Popular in salads, side dishes and gluten-free recipes, quinoa is an edible seed that is low on the glycemic index, contains every amino acid—the building blocks of our body—and has an excellent balance of fiber, nutrients, vitamins and minerals.

 “Quinoa is like nothing else,” said Kevin Murphy, Barley and Alternative Crop Breeder at Washington State University’s Department of Crop and Soil Sciences.
 “It grows well in many different environments and is a complete protein.
 If any crop deserves to be called a ‘superfood,’ it’s quinoa.”

 Murphy helped map the genome as part of an international team led by Mark Tester, scientist at King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
 Their discovery – a complete record of quinoa’s genes – could shave up to two years off the 10-year process of bringing healthier new varieties to market.
 See the Nature article at http://www.nature.com/nature/journal/vaop/ncurrent/full/nature21370.html.

 “The consumer is the one who really benefits,” said Murphy, who is breeding quinoa for added nutrition and flavor.
 “We’ll see more and better quinoa products in stores, and farmers will benefit from having more resilient crops.”

 Over the last five years, Murphy tested more than 1,000 varieties of quinoa for heat tolerance, disease resistance and other traits, as part of a $1.6 million USDA Organic Research and Extension Initiative grant.

 “Our goal was to find varieties of quinoa that farmers can grow right now,” he said.